 \section{Dynamic Lane-Keeping Model}

-The objective of this study was to develop an efficient lane-keeping (path-tracking) control algorithm that can ensure the stability of autonomous vehicles.
-Therefore, a path-tracking model \cite{Li19, Mat19, Lee19, Raj11} that uses lateral offset (the distance of the ego vehicle from the lane centerline, denoted as $\Delta $), heading angle (the orientation error between the car's yaw angle and lane direction, denoted as $\theta $), and their derivatives to describe ego vehicle states was adopted in this study.
+The objective of this study was to develop a rapid lane-keeping (path-tracking) controller that can ensure the control stability of autonomous vehicles.
+The path-tracking model \cite{Li19, Mat19, Lee19, Raj11} adopted in this study describes ego vehicle states by using the lateral offset (the distance of the ego vehicle from the lane centerline, denoted as $\Delta $), the heading angle (the orientation error between the car's yaw angle and lane direction, denoted as $\theta $), and the derivatives of $\Delta$ and $\theta$.
 This model is introduced in this section.

-Consider the following: the ego car's speed along the longitudinal (heading) direction is $v_x$, and its motion in the lateral direction has two degrees of freedom: the lateral position $y$ and yaw angle $\psi $.
+Consider an ego car with speed along the longitudinal (heading) direction of $v_x$ and whose motion in the lateral direction has two degrees of freedom: the lateral position $y$ and yaw angle $\psi $.
 In this case, the lateral tire forces acting on the front ($f$) and real ($r$) wheels of the car can be expressed as follows:

-where $C_{\alpha f}$ and $C_{\alpha r}$ are the cornering stiffness values of the front and real tires, respectively; $\delta $ is the steering angle; and ${\theta _{vf} }$ and ${\theta _{vr} }$ are the angular velocities of the front and real tires, respectively.
-The term $\delta $ denotes the average value of the two front-wheel steering angles, and the distances traveled by these wheels are different.
-The small-angle approximation method can be used to calculate the tire velocity angles ${\theta _{vf} }$ and ${\theta _{vr} }$ as follows:
+where $C_{\alpha f}$ and $C_{\alpha r}$ are the cornering stiffness values of the front and real tires, respectively; $\delta$ is the steering angle; and ${\theta _{vf} }$ and ${\theta _{vr} }$ are the velocity angles of the front and rear tires, respectively.
+The steering angle $\delta$ is the average of the two front-wheel steering angles, and the distances traveled by these wheels are different.
+The small-angle approximation method can be used to calculate ${\theta _{vf} }$ and ${\theta _{vr} }$ as follows:

 where $l_f$ and $l_r$ are the distances from the center of gravity of the vehicle to the front and rear tires, respectively.
 Newton's second law of motion and a dynamic yaw equation can be used to represent $F_{yf}$ and $F_{yr} $ as follows: